galenoshea/Postsynaptic-Simulator/README.md

 # Postsynaptic-Simulator Level Tutorial

 ## TableViewController
 * Navigate to tableViewController Class.
 Append the level number and level name to the end of level array.

-Format:
-  , ("Level <#>", "<Level Name>")
+  , ("Level #", "Level Name")

 *Notice the comma to separate the new element.